jinyeying/DC-ShadowNet-Hard-and-Soft-Shadow-Removal/README.md

 2. The original version [MAE evaluation code](https://drive.google.com/file/d/1-lG8nAJbWajAC4xopx7hGPKbuwYRw4x-/view)

 ### 1. SRD Dataset Evaluation
-set the paths of the shadow removal result and the dataset in demo_srd_release.m and then run it.
+set the paths of the shadow removal result and the dataset in `demo_srd_release.m` and then run it.
 ```
 demo_srd_release.m
 ```
-Get the following Table 1 in the main paper on the SRD (size: 256x256).
+Get the following Table 1 in the main paper on the SRD (size: 256x256):

 | Method | Training | All | Shadow | Non-Shadow |
 |------------------|----------|----------|------|------|
 | **DC-ShadowNet** | Unpaired | **4.66** | 7.70 | 3.39 |
 | Input Image | N/A | 13.77 | 37.40 | 3.96 |

-For SRD (size: 640x840)
+For SRD (size: 640x840):
 | Method | Training | All | Shadow | Non-Shadow |
 |------------------|----------|----------|------|------|
 | **DC-ShadowNet** | Unpaired | **6.57** | **9.84** | **5.52** |